 - complete 100% of both programs from outside of Canada (if both programs were either in progress in March 2020 or began between spring 2020 and fall 2021)

 - combine the length of their programs of study when they apply for a post-graduation work permit in the future

 Each program needs to be a minimum of 8 months in duration, and the programs need to be completed from an eligible designated learning institution (DLI) within 2 years as per current instructions on determining the length of the post-graduation work permit.

 Co-op work permits

-- accept a Canadian work placement and begin working remotely from your home country
+- accept a Canadian work placement and begin working remotely from their home country

-- work for a company in your home country
+- work for a company in their home country

 Study permit compliance and extensions